brunobruno/stripe_payment_pwa/README.md

 # stripe_payment_pwa

-Example on how code should look like to implement stripe payments on pwa studio
+Example of how code looks like after implementing stripe payments on PWA studio

+Is not a work-out-of-the-box solution this is a cut of a working solution implemented by me in the past, use at your own risk.

+I've added this as a guide for developers that struggle to find good examples, and currently PWA studio lacks good sources.

+Star if was useful.